 iPad mini 2 with Retina display review

-It's a big step up from the original iPad mini, as we explain in this review, with the main selling point being the stunning Retina display that brings it much closer to its 10in sibling, the iPad Air, when it comes to specs and hardware.
+The iPad mini 2 was a big step up from the original iPad mini, as we explain in this review, with the main selling point being the stunning Retina display that brings it much closer to its 10in sibling, the iPad Air, when it comes to specs and hardware.

 iPad mini 2 review: iPad mini 2 vs iPad Air